ejnij/Godot-DialogGraphPlugin/README.md

 This is the result - a simple plugin that lets you create dialog graphs.

 ## Installation
-1) Place the files in your project folder.
+1) Place the 'addons' folder in your project folder.
 2) In the editor - Project -> Project Settings -> Plugins -> Change the status to 'Active'.

 ## Usage